Mar 2, 2016

-Hinrichs joined Ford in December 2000 as plant manager of the Van Dyke Transmission Plant in Sterling Heights, Michigan.
+He joined Ford in December 2000 as plant manager of the Van Dyke Transmission Plant in Sterling Heights, Michigan.

-Prior to joining Ford, he was a partner and senior vice president of Ryan Enterprises Group, a manufacturing investment group in Chicago.
+Prior to joining Ford, Hinrichs was a partner and senior vice president of Ryan Enterprises Group, a manufacturing investment group in Chicago.
 Early in his career, Hinrichs spent 10 years at General Motors in various positions in engineering and manufacturing, including plant manager.

 Hinrichs was named the 2013 Fortune Magazine Reader’s Choice winner as Businessperson of the Year for the automotive industry.
 Hinrichs was also named one of the 10 inaugural winners of the Shanghai Pudong Business Person of the Year award in 2013 in recognition of his leadership in growing Ford’s business in China.
 He was the recipient of the 2008 Shien-Ming Wu Manufacturing Leadership Award, which recognizes manufacturing leaders for their visionary and strategic thinking, courage and impact on the manufacturing industry.
 Hinrichs was also named to Automotive News’ 2007 All-Stars for Manufacturing.
 He was recognized for leading Ford’s North American manufacturing team to help boost vehicle quality and improve plant productivity.

-Hinrichs was a member of the Board of the Directors of the US-China Business Council from 2010 through 2013.
+He is a member of the Board of Trustees of the University of Dayton and was a member of the Board of the Directors of the US-China Business Council from 2010 through 2013.